Chemistry Unit

 Chemists in the Fire Debris Section process evidence recovered from fire scenes to determine the presence of ignitable liquid residues.
 A variety of evidence is submitted to the section, including:

-Evidentiary samples are prepared and analyzed according to ASTM International Standard Practice and Test Methods to determine the classification of any ignitable liquids present in the submitted evidence.
+Evidentiary samples are prepared and analyzed according to ASTM International Standard Practice and Test Methods and OSAC recommended standards to determine the classification of any ignitable liquids present in the submitted evidence.

 Additional information regarding the Forensic Chemistry Unit may be found in the Division of Forensic Science Annual Report.